Bishes061/Sudoku-Solver/README.md

 # Sudoku Solver

 This is a simple web-based Sudoku solver.
 It fetches a Sudoku puzzle from an API and solves it.
+Can access the web interface through -> https://sudoku-solver-snowy.vercel.app/

 ## Files
 - `index.html`: The main HTML file.